 VCU Code of Conduct

-For your convenience, an a print-friendly accessible version of the Code is available here.
+For your convenience, an ADA Accessible version of the Code of Conduct is available here.

 VCU’s Code of Conduct expresses our values, ethical principles and our commitment to doing the right thing.
 The Code highlights some of the laws, regulations, universitywide policies and ethical standards everyone is expected to follow.
 Our actions shape the public's view of VCU, which is why it is so important that we each take responsibility to act ethically in all situations.

 Additionally, the Code of Conduct helps us to identify potential issues, lists resources where we can find more information and outlines our reporting options when we have a concern.
 It also serves as a reminder to treat others with the utmost respect and professionalism.

 Our Code is part of the universitywide Ethics and Compliance Program, supported by the Board of Visitors, the president and senior leadership.
 The Integrity and Compliance Office oversees the Ethics and Compliance Program with the support of the Compliance Advisory Committee.

 Frequently asked questions

 Our Code of Conduct applies to all employees.
 This includes the president, senior leadership, faculty, university and academic professionals, classified staff, hourly staff and student employees.

 Student expectations are outlined in the Student Code of Conduct.